- Some of our readers have reported having issues when trying to watch 360-degree videos on YouTube, some may be related to the browser.

-Android users should note that their mobiles need to have a Gyroscope for VR.
-So if your phone doesn’t have a Gyroscope sensor, that’s why the 360-degree VR YouTube videos aren’t working.
+Android users should note that their mobiles need a Gyroscope for VR.
+So, if your phone doesn’t have a Gyroscope sensor, the 360-degree VR YouTube videos aren’t working.

-Calibrate the Gyroscope
+9. Calibrate the gyroscope

 - Then you should tap Accessibility in Settings.